What is Asacol HD and how is it used?

 Included as part of the "PRECAUTIONS" Section

-Renal impairment, including minimal change nephropathy, acute and chronic interstitial nephritis, and, rarely, renal failure, has been reported in patients taking products such as Asacol HD that contain or are converted to mesalamine [see ADVERSE REACTIONS].
+Renal impairment, including minimal change disease, acute and chronic interstitial nephritis, and, rarely, renal failure, has been reported in patients taking products such as Asacol HD that contain or are converted to mesalamine [see ADVERSE REACTIONS].
+In animal studies, the kidney was the principal organ of mesalamine toxicity [see ADVERSE REACTIONS , Nonclinical Toxicology].

 Evaluate renal function prior to initiation of Asacol HD and periodically while on therapy.
-Evaluate the risks and benefits of using Asacol HD in patients with known renal impairment or history of renal disease or taking concomitant nephrotoxic drugs [see DRUG INTERACTIONS, Use In Specific Populations and Nonclinical Toxicology].
+Evaluate the risks and benefits of using Asacol HD in patients with known renal impairment or history of renal disease or taking concomitant nephrotoxic drugs [see DRUG INTERACTIONS, Use In Specific Populations].

 Mesalamine-Induced Acute Intolerance Syndrome

 Hypersensitivity reactions have been reported in patients taking sulfasalazine.
 Some patients may have a similar reaction to Asacol HD tablets or to other compounds that contain or are converted to mesalamine.

 There have been reports of hepatic failure in patients with pre-existing liver disease who have been administered mesalamine.
-Caution should be exercised when administering Asacol HD to patients with liver impairment.
+Evaluate the risks and benefits of using Asacol HD in patients with known liver impairment.